Jaseci-Labs/jaseci/docs/docs/docs/getting_started/5_write_your_first_app.md

 ```
 Nodes can be thought of as the representation of an entity.
 Nodes are the fundamental unit of  a graph.
 These can be considered to be the steps in which the Walker can take.
-* Nodes are composed of Context and excutable actions.
+* Nodes are composed of Context and executable actions.
 * Nodes execute a set of actions upon entry and exit.
  Here we are creating a `node` of name "state"
 The <strong>has</strong> keyword is used to declare a variable for the node.